Chuck Liddell

-Charles David Liddell (born December 17, 1969) is an American, retired mixed martial artist (MMA) who held the title of UFC Light Heavyweight Champion.
-He is widely credited, along with fellow UFC fighter, Randy Couture, with helping bring MMA into the mainstream of American sports and entertainment.
-Known as "The Iceman," Liddell compiled a 16-6 UFC record and an overall record 21-8, with 16 of his wins coming by way of knockout, before retiring in late 2010.
-(He came out of retirement for one match in 2018, a loss, bringing his career record to 21-9.)
+Charles David Liddell (born December 17, 1969) is an American former professional mixed martial artist.
+A professional competitor from 1998 to 2018, Liddell is a former UFC Light Heavyweight Champion (from 2005 to 2007) and is widely credited, along with fellow UFC fighter Randy Couture, with helping bring MMA into the mainstream of American sports and entertainment.
+Known as "The Iceman", Liddell achieved a 16–7 MMA record in the UFC, and an overall MMA record of 21–9, with 13 of his wins coming by way of knockout.
+He also achieved a 20-2 record in kickboxing, with 16 of his wins coming by way of knockout, and won two national amateur championships.
+He retired in late 2010, then came out of retirement for one bout in 2018, in a loss to rival Tito Ortiz.
 On July 10, 2009, Liddell was inducted into the UFC Hall of Fame.

 Early life

-Born in Santa Barbara, California, Liddell was raised by his single mother and maternal grandfather, who taught Liddell and his siblings Boxing techniques from a very young age.
+Born in Santa Barbara, California, Liddell was raised by his single mother and maternal grandfather, who taught Liddell and his siblings boxing techniques from a very young age.
 Liddell began studying Karate at the age of 12; the tattoo on his scalp reads "Koei-Kan" (幸栄館).

 While growing up in Santa Barbara, he often frequented the Del Playa Drive, a street popular for parties in the UCSB college town of Isla Vista.
-As Liddell wrote in his book Iceman: My Fighting Life, he often found himself in fights with drunk college students older than he.
+As Liddell wrote in his book Iceman: My Fighting Life, he often found himself in fights with drunk college students older than him.

-In high school, Liddell was a four-year starter on the football team at San Marcos High School, playing center and Linebacker, and he also excelled at Wrestling.
-In college, he wrestled at Cal Poly, where he attended from 1988-93, and graduated with a bachelor's degree in business/accounting in 1995.
+In high school, Liddell was a four-year starter on the football team at San Marcos High School, playing center and linebacker, and he also excelled at wrestling.
+In college, he wrestled at Cal Poly, where he attended from 1988 to 1993, and graduated with a bachelor's degree in business/accounting in 1995.
 Liddell was inducted into the Cal Poly Hall of Fame in 2009.